pbeens/Data-Analysis/Data-Dunkers-README.md

 The short URL of this document is [bit.ly/data-dunkers-doc](https://bit.ly/data-dunkers-doc).

 *I recommend you bookmark this page so you can come back to it easily.*

+*Note: if you plan to use Callysto for these lessons you can mirror the entire repository into it by clicking [here](https://hub.callysto.ca/jupyter/hub/user-redirect/git-pull?repo=https://github.com/pbeens/Data-Analysis&branch=main&subPath=Data-Dunkers-README.md&depth=1).*

 # Where to Start